Is the antique telephone a working telephone or just decorative?

 Historical Significance and Collectibility

-- Historical significance (e.g., first of its kind, used in notable events)
+- Historical importance (for example, was the first of its kind and was used in important events)

 Integrating Antique Telephones in Modern Decor

-Creative ways to incorporate antique telephones in modern decor include:
+Some creative ways to use antique telephones in modern decor are:

-Whether functional or purely decorative, antique telephones serve as tangible links to the past, enriching our living spaces with their unique blend of form and (potential) function.
+Whether they are used or just for looks, antique telephones are physical links to the past that make our homes more interesting with their unique mix of form and (possible) function.

 Conclusion